IBM-Bluemix-Docs/hardware-firewall-dedicated/viewing-hardware-firewalls-account.md

 * **Firewall-vlanXXXX.networklayer.com** indicates that there is a Hardware Firewall (Dedicated) or a FortiGate Security Appliance in place.
 Only one VLAN firewall or Network Gateway can be associated with a VLAN, but a server can be protected on the public VLAN by a VLAN firewall and associated on the private network with a Network Gateway.
 * **GatewayName** indicates the VLAN is associated with that Network Gateway.

-## Individually Protected Servers Details
+## Individually protected servers details
 {: #individually-protected-servers-details}

 For VLANs that have **Individually Protected Servers** in the "Gateway/Firewall" field, you can click on the associated VLAN number link to display the details of the VLAN, including the associated devices.